Student Services FAQ's

 If new application, please allow 3-5 working days to process from date submitted.
 ID and PIN will be emailed to email address on application.
 If forgotten or lost, ID and PIN request link is located under the Campus Connect login.

 The student will need the Chap card for student discounts, campus activities, and to receive all refunds due from Midland College.
-You get this card from the student life center.
+You can get this card from the Enrollment Services office.
 To get the Chap card the student must be currently enrolled in classes and they must show their driver’s license, a government issued photo ID, or passport.
 Anyone under the age of 18 requires a parent signature.

 The student can log on to Campus Connect and designate a bank account.
 This will automatically deposit any money from MC to that bank account.

 Contact Herring Bank at 1-866-348-3435 to deactivate lost card.
 Pay the cashier $25.00 and present receipt at Enrollment Services to obtain a new card.

 • I forgot my Chap card PIN, my card is not working, or other Chap card related issues?